'Help bring peace': Sask. government pledges $2M to help search for residential school burial sites

 McMorris called on the federal government to match or surpass the funding commitment.

-"It will be a challenging and emotional road for all of us, but one we must walk together because it's the right thing to do," McMorris said.
+"It will be a challenging and emotional road for all of us, but when we must walk together because it's the right thing to do," McMorris said.

 Earlier this month, the federal government announced $27 million in funding would be made available to help examine residential school sites across Canada.